caltechlibrary/cold/README.md

 cold - (c)ontrolled (o)bject (l)ists and (d)atum
 ================================================

 This repository implements a service to maintain a controlled list of objects and vocabularies used at Caltech Library for people, organizations and funders.
-It is built from data modeled in PostgreSQL, a JSON API provided by PostgREST and a template engine provided by Pandoc (in server mode).
-This leaves the backend development in Postgres SQL and the front end development in HTML, CSS and JavaScript using all the current (2023) capabilities of your common popular browsers (e.g. Firefox, Chrome, Edge and Safari).
+It is built on two projects from Caltech Library -- [Newt](https://github.com/caltechlibrary/newt) and [dataset](https://github.com/caltechlibrary/dataset) providing a data management backend via it's RESTful JSON API.

-The "stack" is based on the primose of cooprative microservices using "off the shelf" Open Source software (e.g. Apache2+Shibboleth, Postgres, PostgREST, Pandoc) and a thin layer of UI work running in your web browser.
+The deployed app will come in two forms.
+It will include a read only API along with connecting JavaScript for using the cold data by application.
+A private read/write implementation will be included for managing the cold objects.
+This will have access control inforced by Shibboleth on our application web server.

 Overview
 --------